OpenIntroStat/cherryblossom/README.md

 When filing an issue to get help or report a bug, please make a minimal **repr**oducible **ex**ample using the [reprex](https://reprex.tidyverse.org/) package.
-If you haven’t heard of or used reprex before, you’re in for a treat\!
+If you haven’t heard of or used reprex before, you’re in for a treat!
 See [here](https://www.tidyverse.org/help/) for additional reprex pointers.

 Before opening a new issue, be sure to [search issues and pull